radareorg/radare.org/gsoc/2016/ideas.md

 Advanced

 ### Benefits for the student
+Student will meet a relatively new approach to debug and searching errors, along with an opportunity to gather experience of optimizing algorythms to be able work with a huge amount of data, which is a definetely a case for timeless debug.

 ### Benefits for the project
+Timeless and reversible debugging will help radare2 to become an universal debug tool for quick and easy inspection of trace snapshots, based on RR or Qira sessions.

 ### Assess requirements for midterm/final evaluation
 Midterm: design and implementation of the interface and commands to work with traces taken from QIRA and RR.